 Voice commands are a good solution; however, simply having the large screen is a visual distraction, and it does seek your attention.
 It is designed to look attractive and to make you want it.
 Some of them even advertise having the ability to play videos and DVDs.
 Although these are disabled while driving with a “video lockout system,” they are regularly overridden, and there are tutorials all over YouTube.

 This may lead to legal action against the manufacturers or designers of these systems!

 Now you might say there are old alternatives to these distractions.
 Consider a big foldable map blocking your view, reading a newspaper while driving.
 I have seen both, though only for a few years.
 There are some timeless distractions like eating while driving or applying makeup, or, God forbid, arguing while driving.

 These old examples could be used to excuse the new dangers, to wave them off, and dismiss them as exaggerated.
 Yet, any archaic examples of distractions and excuses aside, the goal of advancing technology should be more than just packing as many features as possible for flashy or impressive marketable reasons.
 The goal is to improve.

 Some Hope Is Found

 We should not forget to take responsibility for our safety.
-Rather than rely on a machine to give us turn by turn directions, and being reactive, maybe we should go back to studying the route before we leave.
-We do not want to end up like Michael Scott from The Office and drive our car into a lake because the GPS told us so.
+Rather than rely on a machine to give us turn-by-turn directions and be reactive, we should go back to studying the route before we leave.
+We want to avoid ending up like Michael Scott from The Office and drive our car into a lake because the GPS told us so.